rndmorris/Salis-Arcana/docs/enhancements.md

 Allows the Thaumometer to scan the contents of containers (eg. chests, barrels) when scanning the block.

+## Custom Scan Duration

+Config Option: `thaumometerDuration`

+Changes the duration of the Thaumometer's scanning effect.
+Default is 20 ticks.

 ## Thaumcraft Command

 Config Option: `thaumcraftCommandTabCompletion`